KaeptnBalu/Arduino_Spot_Welder_V2/Parts/README.md

-These are the parts you need to buy for building the Spot welder With the Reichelt.de Shop Links you can directly ad all parts to your shopping card.
+These are the parts you need to buy for building the Spot welder With the Reichelt.de Shop Links you can directly ad all parts to your shopping cart.

 What else you will need: